 As I write this Fagradalsfjall is erupting not too far from the airport near Rekjavik, Iceland.
 Don't worry, they're fairly used to it.

-Thus, before I'd read two paragraphs into the story, I knew I'd be adding some Nordic elements to the illustration.
+Therefore, before even reading two paragraphs into the story, I knew I'd be adding some Nordic elements to the illustration.

-In The Hum of the Wheel, the Clack of the Loom, K. G. Anderson has created an insightful, interpersonal fantasy, written beautifully and crafted concisely with no unnecessary pieces.
+In The Hum of the Wheel, the Clack of the Loom, K. G. Anderson has created an insightful, beautifully written, interpersonal fantasy.
 The themes layered into the story of a man who's fallen into a relationship with a fairy are both timely and timeless.
 A cautionary tale for those readers still brave enough to open themselves to finding love in times of social strife.

 The story is very effective in it's intent, resonating with a specific frequency for those of us just coming out of the political atmosphere of 2020, but still universally human enough to be heard by generations to come.